gottacatchenall/thesis_proposal/README.md

 ![A taxonomy of occurrence, co-occurrence, and interaction false negatives in data](./figures/ch2.png){#fig:fnrtaxonomy}

-The first result is using a log-normal distribution of relative abundance [@Hubbell2001UniNeu] to compute a null expectation of the number of total observations of individuals of _any species_ by simulating the process of observation on food-webs generated using the niche model [@Williams2000SimRul] with connectance parameterized by the flexible-links model [@MacDonald2020RevLin].
-An example of this relation for networks with varying spceies richness is shown in @fig:fnr.
+The first result is to compute a null expectation of the probability of an interaction false-negative as a function number of total observations of individuals of _any species_.
+This is done by  using a log-normal distribution of relative abundance [@Hubbell2001UniNeu] and simulating the process of observation on food-webs generated using the niche model [@Williams2000SimRul] with connectance parameterized by the flexible-links model [@MacDonald2020RevLin].
+An example of this relation for networks with varying spceies richness is shown in
+@fig:fnr.

 ![foo](./figures/ch2_fnr.png){#fig:fnr}

 We then go on to testing some assumptions of this neutral model with empirical data.
-Primarily that we analytically show that our neutral model, if anything, underestimates the probability of false-negatives if there are positive associations between species co-occurrence, which we show exist in two sets of spatially replicated samples of interaction networks [@Hadfield2014TalTwo; @Thompson2000ResSol;
+Primarily that we analytically show that our neutral model, if anything, underestimates the probability of false-negatives if there are positive associations between species co-occurrence, and we show these positive associations exist in two sets of spatially replicated samples of interaction networks [@Hadfield2014TalTwo;
-@fig:posassoc]---further I'm planning to add the field data from the previous chapter into this analysis once available.
+@Thompson2000ResSol; @fig:posassoc]---further I'm planning to add the field data from the previous chapter into this analysis once available.

 ![Demonstrates positive associations in co-occurrence](./figures/positiveassociations.png){#fig:posassoc}

-Finally this chapter proposes a simulated annealing method to optimize the efficacy of interaction detection given a set of observation locations for a pair of species _known_ distributions $D_a, D_b$.
+Finally this chapter proposes a simulated annealing method to optimize the a set of $n$ points in space to maximize the probability of detecting an interaction between two species $a$ and $b$ with _known_ distributions $D_a$, $D_b$.

 # Chapter Three: Optimizing corridor placement against ecological dynamics